 The counselling service the university offers isn’t ideal.
 By the look of it, you’ll definitely get at least the initial assessment 50-minute session.
 However, it doesn’t state how long you’ll have to wait for that first counselling session.
 Furthermore, all the follow-up sessions are booked one session at a time.
 This means that you’re always going to be stuck wondering when your sessions will be stopped, without notice.

 The information provided also fails to state what the maximum number of sessions you’re able to have.
 But I did see elsewhere on their site that the counselling service is referred to as “short term counselling”.
 Thus, if it’s anything like my university, then this kind of counselling support wouldn’t be enough for someone with on-going and chronic mental health problems.
 Such a service is better suited for only helping people who are struggling to adjust to university life.

 They do talk about having group therapy available as well.
 However, they don’t give any real information about this.
 Plus, there’s no information on how frequent they are or if they’re split by different support needs.

 I hope all these services will turn around the recent mental health crisis that’s hit the University of Bristol.
-Because everyone, not just students, deserve to get the support they need for their mental health and wellbeing.
+Because everyone, not just students, deserves to get the support they need for their mental health and wellbeing.

 The University of Bristol appears to offer far more support for their students than my university currently does.
-Obviously, I don’t know how good the services are that the University of Bristol offer.
+Obviously, I don’t know how good the services are that the University of Bristol offers.
 Nor do I know if all the services they do offer were available before their current mental health crisis.

 But what I do know, as it stands today, is that they offer more support options than the university I currently attend.
 A university that was partly to blame for my lapse into a suicidal state which I hadn’t found myself in for some 14 years.